techfish-11/Suspicious-IP-Addresses/README.md

 This IP address may have been used in attacks, so please use with caution.

 main.py allows you to remove duplicate ips, making it easy to contribute.

+If your IP address has been entered by mistake, please contact us and we will delete it promptly.